hphelion/documentation/cloudos/en/120/index.md

 Mark Perriera, Cloud 0S chief architect, introduces the platform, its services, and related OpenStack technology.

 [More HP Cloud OS videos...](/cloudos/en/120/videos/)

+## Technical Overview

+If you're new to HP Cloud OS, read the HP Cloud OS [Technical Overview](/cloudos/en/120/overview/).
+It describes the architecture, the relationship with OpenStack, and the HP value-add components.

 ## Install &amp; Configure Your Clouds